Office of Elementary and Secondary Education, Department of Education.

 The selection criteria are as follows:

-(ii) The extent to which the proposed project demonstrates a rationale (as defined in this notice) (up to 10 points); and
+(2) The extent to which the proposed project demonstrates a rationale (as defined in this notice) (up to 10 points).

-(c) Quality of the management plan (up to 40 points)
+(c) Quality of project services (up to 30 points)

 (d) Quality of project personnel (up to 10 points)

-(2) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability.
-In addition the Secretary considers the qualifications, including relevant training and experience, of key project personnel.
+(1) In determining the quality of project personnel, the Secretary considers the extent to which the applicant encourages applications for employment from persons who are members of groups that have traditionally been underrepresented based on race, color, national origin, gender, age, or disability (up to 5 points).

 3. Risk Assessment and Specific Conditions: Consistent with 2 CFR 200.205, before awarding grants under this competition the Department conducts a review of the risks posed by applicants.
 Under 2 CFR 3474.10, the Secretary may impose specific conditions and, in appropriate circumstances, high-risk conditions on a grant if the applicant or grantee is not financially stable; has a history of unsatisfactory performance; has a financial or other management system that does not meet the standards in 2 CFR part 200, subpart D; has not fulfilled the conditions of a prior grant; or is otherwise not responsible.